 A definition of success may include cars, salary, network, portfolio, etc. I view my own evolution through the lens of an artist, and from a persistent desire to try something new and expose myself to risk.
 I view every moment as an opportunity to renew, restore, recharge or reinvent.
 Creativity has been an essential force in my evolution.

 Going to art school helped me fuse my creative energy with the latest innovations.
 Little did I know at the time that the graphics and publishing industries were being thrust into enormous transformation.
-Today the media is overwhelmed with articles describing mythical legal battles between Apple, Google and Samsung.
-Rewind your clocks twenty years and notice how similar patent wars were being fought by Adobe, Kodak, Macromedia, Nikon and Polaroid.
+Today digital transformation has spread beyond publishing to many aspects of business and society.

 Personally I am excited by these changes.
-While many view health care reform as something to run away from, I am embracing this as one step (one of many steps that need to be synchronized) closer to affordable and quality health care.
-With the foundations of accountable care and collaborative care being assembled, many more patients will have greater access to quality and more affordable care.
+While many viewed the 2010 health care reform law (ACA) as something to run away from, I and many others have embraced the ACA as one step (one of many steps that need to be synchronized) to bring our country closer to realizing more affordable and quality health care.
+With the foundations of accountable care and collaborative care models assembled, many more patients have greater access to quality and more affordable care.

 Health care reform (or certain aspects of reform) brings much needed disruption to an unsustainable health care model that accounts for nearly $3 trillion in domestic spending.
-I view the blending of innovative technology solutions, clinical discipline, rigorous security and compliance, strategy, price transparency, holistic wellness programs, and quality standards as a perfect storm for healing our health care system.
+I view the blending of innovative technology solutions, clinical discipline, rigorous security and compliance, price transparency, payment reform, holistic wellness programs and quality standards as a perfect storm for healing our health care system.

 Giving back has always been a priority for me.
 I was inspired to volunteer by my parents and grandparents who consistently supported the community.
 My volunteer interests over the years have ranged from the arts, education and health care to volunteering to support a remote Native American community in South Dakota.